jankosk/demo-energy-consumption-forecasting-pipeline/tutorials/resources/try-kubeflow-pipelines/README.md

 This is a sample of a Kubeflow Pipeline component and pipeline adapted from [here](https://github.com/kubeflow/pipelines/tree/sdk/release-1.8/components/sample/keras/train_classifier).

 The purpose is to show how to create a simple pipeline component and run a KFP pipeline.
-By default, the example uses a local Kind cluster (`kind-ml`) and the local docker repository.
+By default, the example uses a local Kind cluster (`kind-ep`) and the local docker repository.
 Modify the files appropriately for your own environment if needed.

 This example uses custom containers for components.
 You may also want to learn about [building Python function-based components](https://www.kubeflow.org/docs/components/pipelines/sdk-v2/python-function-components/) as an alternative approach.